jfrogtraining/azure-aks-workshop/content/5_build_publish_app/52_docker/_index.md

 ![JFrog CLI Docker](/images/jfrog-cli-docker.svg)

 1. Return to your build machine in your Azure Cloud Shell.
 Let's create a Docker image for our NPM application.
+Let's create an environment variable for our image name.
 Substitute your _server name_ in the following command.

 ``
+export image_name=<server name>.jfrog.io/docker-demo/npm-app:latest
+``

+2. Now let's build a docker image with the following command.

+``
-sudo docker build -t <server name>.jfrog.io/docker-demo/npm-app:latest .
+sudo docker build -t $image_name .
 ``

 This command should result in a successful Docker image build.